Automorphisms of cotangent bundles of Lie groups: Group of automorphisms of

-The bilinear form $\Omega_\beta$ is skew-symmetric (resp. symmetric, nondegenerate) if and only if $\beta$ is skew-symmetric (resp. symmetric, invertible).
+The bilinear form $\Omega_\beta$ is skew-symmetric (resp. symmetric, non-degenerate) if and only if $\beta$ is skew-symmetric (resp. symmetric, invertible).
 Skew-symmetric such cocycles $\beta$ are in bijective correspondence with closed 2-forms in $\mathcal G$, via the formula (\ref{eq:cocycle-2-forms}).
-In this sense, the cohomology space $H^1(\D,\D)$ contains the second cohomology space $H^2(\G,\R)$ of $\G$ with coefficients in $\R$ for the trivial action of $\G$ on $\R$.
-Hence, $H^1(\D,\D)$ somehow contains the second space $H^2_{inv}(G,\R)$ of invariant de Rham cohomology $H^*_{inv}(G,\R)$ of any Lie group $G$ with Lie algebra $\G.$

-Invertible skew-symmetric ones, when they exist, are those giving rise to symplectic forms or equivalently to invertible solutions of the Classical Yang-Baxter Equation.
-The study and classification of the solutions of the Classical Yang-Baxter Equation is a still open problem in Geometry, Theory of integrable systems, etc. In Geometry, they give rise to very interesting structures in the framework of Symplectic Geometry, Affine Geometry, Theory of Homogeneous K\"ahler domains, etc (see e.g. \cite{di-me-cybe} and references therein).
+In this sense, the cohomology space $H^1(\D,\D)$ contains the second cohomology space $H^2(\G,\K)$ of $\G$ with coefficients in $\K$ for the trivial action of $\G$ on $\K$.
+Hence, $H^1(\D,\D)$ somehow contains the second space $H^2_{inv}(G,\K)$ of left invariant de Rham cohomology $H^*_{inv}(G,\K)$ of any Lie group $G$ with Lie algebra $\G.$ Invertible skew-symmetric ones, when they exist, are those giving rise to symplectic forms or equivalently to invertible solutions of the Classical Yang-Baxter Equation.
+The study and classification of the solutions of the Classical Yang-Baxter Equation is a still open problem in Geometry, Theory of integrable systems.
+In Geometry, they give rise to very interesting structures in the framework of Symplectic Geometry, Affine Geometry, Theory of Homogeneous K\"ahler domains, (see e.g. \cite{di-me-cybe} and references therein).